AuraCodez/DiscordBotGeneral/README.md

-# DiscordBotGeneral
+Features

-A very useful discord bot that has a bunch of commands to make your Discord Server more optimized.
+Some of the current features of the Discord Bot include:

-Some features include
+    Tracking the number of times users have cursed in the server Greeting users as they enter the server
-- Keeping track of how many times has cursed
+    Generating random quotes and facts

-- Greeting the user when they enter the server
+Future Features

-- Generate random quotes, and facts.
+In the future, we plan to add more features to the Discord Bot, including:

-I am looking to add more features to the bot in the future.
-Mainly things to do with security of the server, such as kicking, muting, etc.
+    Security-related commands, such as the ability to kick and mute users Additional customization options, such as the ability to set a custom greeting message